amdemw206-coder/AI-ML-Assignment-6-Prompt-Engineering/README.md

 #### By: Amde Wubshet

 ### Task:
-Asking a LLM to generate a .CSV file using multiple prompt techniques along with raw text data as input.
+Asking a LLM to generate a .CSV file using multiple prompt techniques and raw text data (Mainline Pokemon Games) as input.

 ### LLM Used:
 Google Gemini 3